Fishing and Boating

 Open the Outdoors

-There are a number of areas around Wisconsin that offer excellent shore-fishing opportunities for people with disabilities.
+Several opportunities exist around Wisconsin with excellent shore-fishing opportunities for people with disabilities.
 There are piers and platforms on Wisconsin's beautiful lakes and rivers.

 Since the Americans with Disabilities Act (ADA), every fishing pier the Department of Natural Resources builds is accessible to people with disabilities.
 The accessible fishing piers are designed to accommodate wheelchairs, are wider to offer enough room for turning around and have lower railings and rod holders so that anglers can cast out and fish.

-Find DNR boat and shore fishing access sites with our mapping application.
+• Find boat and shore fishing access sites with our mapping application.

 Disabled fishing organizations

-There are three prominent disability groups in Wisconsin that provide enhanced fishing experiences to people with disabilities.
+Three prominent disability groups in Wisconsin provide enhanced fishing experiences to people with disabilities.
 From adaptive equipment to numerous events throughout the year, these organizations offer a variety of opportunities for people with disabilities to get out on the water fishing.
 See their websites below to find out more.